Egypt officials say bombing attempt near church thwarted

-CAIRO (AP) — Egyptian security officials say a man wearing an explosives belt attempted to attack a Coptic Christian church north of Cairo but failed to enter before blowing himself up.
+CAIRO (AP) — A man wearing an explosives belt attempted to attack a Coptic Christian church north of Cairo but failed to enter before blowing himself up, Egyptian security officials said Saturday.

-The officials said Saturday the man tried to enter the church in Mostorod district in Qaliubiya province with churchgoers.
-Local media reported he was chased and prevented from approaching the church and detonated the explosives about 250 meters (275 yards) from the church, killing himself.
+The man tried to enter the church in Mostorod district in Qaliubiya province with churchgoers but eightened security around the church prevented him from approaching, the officials said.
+Local media reported that he detonated the explosives about 250 meters (275 yards) from the church, killing himself.
 No other fatalities were reported.

+Mostorod is located some 11.5 kilometers (7.2 miles) north of Cairo.
 The officials spoke on condition of anonymity because they were not authorized to brief the media.

 Most Read Nation & World Stories